aniket09yad/NOSQL-PRACTICALS/README.md

 - User data is preloaded into Redis at application startup

 ### Redis Server Setup
-To set up the Redis server in slave mode for redundancy (optional):
+To set up the Redis server in slave mode for redundancy:
 ```bash
 redis-server --port 6380 --slaveof 127.0.0.1 6379
 ```